-These are our current Adult stream Key Performance Indicators.
-Click on any indicator to read more about the technical definitions.
+These are our current Adult stream indicators.
+Click on any indicator to view the data dashboards or read more about the technical definitions.

-Please note – Only the data dashboard for 7 day follow up is available at this time.
-The Adult stream are currently reviewing their KPI indicators and will be building further data dashboards once consultation with the sector is complete.
-The indicators in black and white are the historical suite and include technical definitions only.
+Please note – The Adult stream are continually reviewing their indicators and will be building further data dashboards in consultation with the sector.
 Please contact the KPI Programme team if you have any questions or would like to contribute to the development of indicators for this stream.

 Percentage of overnight discharges from the mental health and addiction service organisation’s inpatient unit(s) where a community service contact was recorded in the seven days immediately following that discharge.